 THC remediation is the process of removing or reducing delta-9-tetrahydrocannabinol (THC) from hemp-derived cannabidiol (CBD) extracts or products.
 In extract remediation, THC is targeted and removed using highly developed scientific methods and equipment.
 The result is a purified product, rich in CBD, perhaps with minor cannabinoid levels kept intact.

 There are many factors that must be understood and considered when evaluating and selecting a remediation system.
 For any business, costs (capital expenses and operating expenses), process efficiency (low CBD loss rates), scalability, product quality, and product safety are paramount to maximizing profitability.
-In addition to these variables, the US Department of Agriculture (USDA) National Organic Program label is even more valuable.

 Let’s take a closer look at the remediation process: